ciaranmahoney/salted/README.md

 ### Each text block is editable
 Edit titles, buttons, links and images in each content type.

+### Version with A/B testing tags
+Always be testing, right?!
+So I created a version with the entire template duplicated and each copy wrapped in MailChimp's A/B testing tags.
+For more info about how MailChimp does A/B testing, [read here](http://kb.mailchimp.com/campaigns/ab-split/getting-started-with-a-b-split-campaigns).

 ## Setup
 1. Copy the code from the html file.
 2. Create a new template in mailchimp - select the "Paste in Code" option.
-3. Delete all exisiting code and paste the copied html code in.
+3. Delete all existing code and paste the copied html code in.
 4. Click save.
 5. Create beautiful, responsive emails in Mailchimp!
+6. If you want to use the A/B testing functionality, create and A/B split campaign and just create two version of your email.
+They will look like they are just one email in the editing screen, but they will be split when sent.
+You can send test emails of each version to ensure they work properly.

 ## Button editing is a little quirky